 Most people qualify for Medicare at the age of 65.
 Some people will qualify earlier than the age of 65 because they are approved for Social Security disability income.
-These people will automatically be enrolled into Medicare after receiving Social Security disability benefits for 24 consecutive months (2 years).
+These people will automatically be enrolled in Medicare after receiving Social Security disability benefits for 24 consecutive months (2 years).
 While eligible for Medicare, other people may defer registering for any part of Medicare, because they continue to work for a large employer, a company with more than 20 employees, and receive their health insurance through their job.

 Do I need Medicare at 65 if I’m still working?

-No matter how large the company, if the company’s group health insurance drug coverage is not considered creditable (Medicare‘s definition of creditable), then you are required to pick up Medicare Part A and enroll into a Medicare Part D Prescription Drug Plan to avoid lifelong penalties later.
+No matter how large the company, if the company’s group health insurance drug coverage is not considered creditable (Medicare‘s definition of creditable), then you are required to pick up Medicare Part A and enroll in a Medicare Part D Prescription Drug Plan to avoid lifelong penalties later.

-However, if your employer has more than 20 employees and the drug coverage at work is considered creditable, then you would not be required to register or enroll into any single part of Medicare.
+However, if your employer has more than 20 employees and the drug coverage at work is considered creditable, then you would not be required to register or enroll in any single part of Medicare.
 But you may want to compare your options with Medicare coverage versus your group health insurance plan.
 You may be able to pay less money a month and have better coverage under a Medicare plan.

 What are the four parts of Medicare (A, B, C, and D)?

 Part A is technically called Hospital Insurance, and it is commonly referred to as the hospitalization portion of Medicare coverage.
-However it covers much more than just hospitalization.
+However, it covers much more than just hospitalization.
 It covers other items such as inpatient rehab, hospice, and some in-home care.

 Part B is called Medical Insurance and typically refers to most coverages for outpatient medical needs.

 Part C is a Medicare program called Medicare Advantage.
-The Medicare Advantage program is health insurance offered by private insurance companies to take over for your Medicare benefits.
+The Medicare Advantage program is health insurance offered by private insurance companies to take over your Medicare benefits.
 Please do not get confused, because Medicare Advantage Plans are often confused with a Medicare Supplement Plan.

 Part D is the portion of Medicare that sets the rules for drug coverage.
 You can only buy Medicare Prescription Drug Plan coverage (Part D) through private insurance companies.
 However, those private insurance companies have to follow the rules set by Medicare’s Part D guidelines.